barrie-cork/thesis-swarm/project_docs/architecture/wasp_approach.md

 - Application metadata and settings
 - Entity (database model) definitions
-- Routes and pages with authentication requirements
+- Routes and pages with authentication requirements. **This includes routes and page definitions for key workflow stages such as the `Review Manager Dashboard`, `Search Strategy Builder`, `Search Execution Status Page`, `Results Overview Page`, and in Phase 2, the `Session Hub Page` and specialized Lead Reviewer UIs within `Results Manager`.**
 - Client-server operations (queries and actions)

 This declarative approach eliminates the need for manual configuration of routing, authentication flows, and database connections.